Nationals vs. Phillies Player Props Betting Odds

 Thomas Stats

-- Thomas hopes to build on a six-game hitting streak in this matchup.
-During his last 10 outings he is hitting .385 with two doubles, three home runs, two walks and eight RBI.
+- Thomas hopes to build on a seven-game hitting streak in this matchup.
+In his last 10 outings he is hitting .390 with two doubles, three home runs, two walks and eight RBI.

 Thomas Recent Games